 You can also freeze whole ginger quite well.
 Flavored pastes (like curries and chili paste) can also be frozen, as can leftover stocks and broths.
 I like to use the ice cube tray method for these items as well: a little cube of broth adds a lot of flavor to rice and other dishes later on.

 Melon freezes well.
-Frozen grapes are fun, cool treats in the summer, as are frozen pineapple chunks, mango and tropical fruits.
+Frozen grapes are fun, cool treats in the summer, as are frozen pineapple chunks, mango, and tropical fruits.
 Kiwis also freeze really well.
 Avocados can be halved and frozen.
 (Wrap them tightly.)
 Peel bananas before they turn brown and toss them in a bag in the freezer.
 You’ll be able to use them in recipes, whip them into “ice cream,” or add them to smoothies for great texture.

-Breads & Bakery
+Bread & Bakery

 Make cookie dough, roll it into balls and freeze it for easy single-serve, toaster-oven cookies.
 You can also freeze cookies after they’ve been made.
 I promise frozen chocolate chip cookies actually taste just as good as fresh ones!

 You can freeze uncooked piecrust, pizza dough, and even bread dough.
 (Take it out to rise.)
 You can also freeze pre-sliced bread to use for toast or French toast later on.
-Artisan breads like challah, French, and Italian loaves (think crusty-on-the-outside breads) can be wrapped and frozen whole.
+Artisan bread like challah, French, and Italian loaves (think crusty-on-the-outside breads) can be wrapped and frozen whole.
 Simply heat them up in the oven when you’re ready to serve, and they’ll taste delicious and fresh-baked.

 Milk freezes just fine.
 Leave a little room on the top for expansion.
 Hard cheeses such as cheddar also freeze particularly well.
 I like to pre-shred cheese so it’s ready to go.
 That way, I can take out just what I need.

 Did you also know you can freeze egg whites?
-Egg yolks and whole eggs are not as freezer-friendly, but egg whites can also be frozen individually using ice cube trays, or simply place several in a bag.
+Egg yolks and whole eggs are not as freezer-friendly, but egg whites can also be frozen individually using ice cube trays or simply place several in a bag.